-Self-referrals/direct access
+Self-Referrals/Direct Access

 Members may self-refer/directly access some services without an authorization from their PCP.
-These services include behavioral health care, vision care, dental care (from general dentists and dental specialists) and services provided by Women's Health Care Providers (WHCPs), including family planning services.
+These services include behavioral health care, vision care, dental care, and services provided by Women's Health Care Providers (WHCPs), including family planning services.
 The member must obtain these self-referred services (with exception below) from an Aetna Better Health of New Jersey provider.

 Members have direct access to WHCP services, including family planning services.
-Members have the right to select their own WHCP, including nurse midwives who participate in Aetna Better Health of New Jersey's network and can obtain maternity and gynecological care without prior approval from a PCP.
+Members have the right to select their own WHCP, including nurse midwives who participate in Aetna Better Health of New Jersey's network, and can obtain maternity and gynecological care without prior approval from a PCP.
 Family planning services do not require prior authorization and may be accessed from any qualified provider regardless of their participation status with Aetna Better Health of New Jersey.